 Yes, You Can Get Fired For Having Bad Credit

-But you can!
-And while it’s unlikely that a lousy credit score will get you canned—it’s much more likely to stop you from being hired in the first place—it certainly can happen, especially if you’re in one of the many states that don’t restrict the use of employer credit checks.
+While it’s unlikely that a lousy credit score will get you canned, it’s much more likely to stop you from being hired in the first place, it certainly can happen, especially if you’re in one of the states that don’t restrict the use of employer credit checks.

 Employers can check your credit before and after you are hired.

 When it comes to credit checks and the possibility of unemployment, you are much more likely to run into problems while applying for a position than you are after you’ve been hired.
 Checking credit history as part of a background check is a fairly common part of the hiring process.

 Depending on how that long hiring process lasts, you might end up serving in the job for a while before the employer gets the results and decides to terminate you.
 Additionally, employers can run a credit check after you’ve been hired or if you are up for a promotion and let you go if the results send up a red flag.